Schenley Park Café and Visitor Center

 Schenley Plaza came to life in summer 2006, revitalized as the grand entrance to Schenley Park it was always intended to be.
 The new multifunctional Plaza provides an oasis of relaxation, recreation, food, and entertainment to Pittsburghers of all ages.
 It offers a one-acre grand lawn, PNC Carousel, garden rooms along Forbes Avenue set with Spanish cedar benches, free wifi, clean restrooms, weekly entertainment, and four food kiosks offering breakfast, lunch, and dinner.
 Visit the Schenley Plaza pages for more information, including entertainment schedule and private event rental information.

 Panther Hollow Lake and Boathouse

 At the turn of the 20th century, Pittsburghers were drawn to Panther Hollow Lake and Boathouse in Schenley Park for leisurely fishing and boating, wintertime ice skating, and lunchtime picnics.
-But today there is no boathouse and no more boaters.
+The boathouse, demolished in 1979, isn't the only thing to have changed.
 What was once a grand gathering space is now fairly unknown to many Pittsburgh residents, and the site is suffering from pollution, severe erosion, crumbling infrastructure and declining populations of native plants and wildlife.
 Access is difficult and involves confusing, downhill trails and unstable steps.
-The boathouse was demolished in 1979.

-The Parks Conservancy has worked with more than 1,300 volunteers to transplant nearly 10,000 native tiarella and heuchera into Schenley Park.
-The majority of the plants were planted in the Panther Hollow section to stabilize the deep hillsides that had been eroding into Phipps Run, Panther Hollow Run, and Panther Hollow Lake.
+The Parks Conservancy has worked with thousands of volunteers to transplant tens of thousands of natives such as tiarella and heuchera in Schenley Park.
+The majority of the plants were planted to stabilize the deep hillsides that had been eroding into Phipps Run, Panther Hollow Run, and Panther Hollow Lake.